abhishektripathi66/DSA/README.md

 This repo is used for adding the DSA related stuffs

-all the data structure related items are present in the data structure folder all the algorithm related items are present in the Algorithm folder The interview related questions and its solution from different coding websites are in the Coding Questions.
+All the data structure related items are present in the data structure folder All the algorithm related items are present in the Algorithm folder The interview related questions and its solution from different coding websites are in the Coding Questions.

 - 👋 Hi, I’m Abhishek Tripathi(@abhishektripathi66)